 What is the Future of Mobile App Development?
 6 Trends to Watch

 There aren’t any signs of mobile app development slowing down.
-Emerging technologies such as AI, VR, AR, and blockchain are continuously influencing the course of mobile app development, and apps that power phones and wearables frequently take center stage.
-What is the future of mobile app development?
+Emerging tech such as AI, VR, AR, and blockchain are continuously influencing the course of mobile app development.
+And apps that power phones and wearables frequently take center stage.

 Next came the Java-based Blackberry 5810 in 2002.
 This game-changing device included integrated apps, such as connected wireless email, and helped set the stage for rapid mobile app development.
 To this day, Java remains the primary development language for Android-based apps.

 As mobile phones began appearing everywhere and development exploded, apps became increasingly more advanced.
-While the first apps mainly displayed information based on inputs supplied by the user, many of today’s apps can intuit the user’s needs and provide information even before being prompted to do so.
+The first apps mainly displayed information based on inputs supplied by the user, but many of today’s apps can proactively provide users with information before being prompted to do so.